-The Centers for Medicare & Medicaid Services updated its chelation therapy coverage policy under NCD 86 on March 7, 2026.
-The policy covers EDTA chelation therapy used for the treatment or prevention of atherosclerosis.
-The policy does not list specific CPT or HCPCS codes, but the coverage determination is unambiguous: this service is experimental and non-covered under Medicare.
-If your billing team is submitting — or considering submitting — claims for EDTA chelation therapy under any diagnosis code or clinical terminology, stop now and read this first.
+The Centers for Medicare & Medicaid Services updated NCD 86, its coverage policy for EDTA chelation therapy used in the treatment or prevention of atherosclerosis.
+The policy reaffirms that this therapy is not covered under Medicare — and it goes further than a simple denial by explicitly addressing variant terminology that some practitioners use on claims.
+The policy does not list specific CPT or HCPCS codes.
+If your billing team submits claims for chelation therapy under any diagnosis or procedure label, this policy applies.

 Quick-Reference Table